How do I change my bail or police undertaking?

 Question & AnswerHow do I change my bail or police undertaking?

-You can ask to change the conditions of your or police undertaking.
-This can be done through:
+There are two ways to change the conditions of your bail or police undertaking.
+You can:

-You will likely need to hire a lawyer to do this.
-Duty counsel do not usually help with variations or bail review applications.
+It's a good idea to hire a lawyer to help you.
+Duty counsel do not usually help with variations or bail reviews.